 Navy-designed (LCI) craft were launched by the hundreds.
 On the first version soldiers debarked by means of catwalks and ramps, but the later ones eliminated the ramps and used bow doors instead.
 The same hull was modified into mortar, gunboat and rocket versions to give direct fire support for amphibious assaults; others were altered for us as landing craft flotilla flagships.
 The 157 foot craft could make speeds up to 14 knots, had a crew of 24 officers and men, and four 20mm guns for armament.

-A model of USS LCI(L)-10 is on display at the "In Harm's Way: Atlantic" exhibit at the National Museum of the U.S. Navy, Bldg.
-76.
+A model of USS LCI(L)-10 was on display at the "In Harm's Way: Atlantic" exhibit at the National Museum of the U.S. Navy, Bldg.
+76 until 2022.

 This page features selected views of LCI (L) craft.

 Image: 19-LCM-Box-450-LCI-748-2: USS LCI(L)-748, April 1944.
 Shown at Commercial Iron Works, Portland, Oregon, April 1944.
 Official Bureau of Ships photograph, now in the collections of the National Archives.